Emergency Care

 Do not go to the ER for routine care that is not needed right away.

 You should get routine care from your PCP, who knows you best.
-If you are not sure if your medical condition is an emergency, call your PCP.
+You do not need to ask your PCP or L.A.
+Care before you go to the ER.
+However, if you are not sure if your medical condition is an emergency, call your PCP.

 You can also call the L.A.
 Care Nurse Advice Line 24 hours a day, 7 days a week, including holidays at 1-800-249-3619 (TTY: 711).

-If you need emergency care away from home, go to the nearest emergency room (ER), even if it is not in the L.A.
+If you need emergency care outside the L.A.
+Care service area, go to the nearest emergency room (ER), even if it is not in the L.A.
 Care network.

 If you go to an ER, ask them to call L.A.
 Care.
 You or the hospital to which you were admitted should call L.A.
 Care within 24 hours after you get emergency care.